devsoc-unsw/structs.sh/debugger/readme.md

 # Running interactive shell in Docker image

-To run an interactive bash shell to inspect the Ubuntu docker image for the debugger, run the following command in your shell after starting the docker image:
+To run an interactive bash shell to inspect the Ubuntu docker image for the debugger, run the following command in your shell after starting the docker container (to start docker the container see [](/readme.md)):

 ```bash
 $ docker exec -it structssh-debugger-1 bash